-When certifying benefits, our office does a process called "double-certification".
-Initially, we will certify you for $0 tution and fees so that the VA can process the benefits to distribute monthly BAH and book stipends.
-Once lab or techonology fees have been included in your tution, we will do a 2nd certification to include this amount along with the tution and fees.
+When certifying benefits, our office performs a process called "double certification".
+Initially, we will certify you for $0 tuition and fees so that the VA can distribute your MHA and book stipends.
+Once lab or technology fees have been included in your tuition, we will perform a second certification to include this amount along with the tuition and fees.

-The quarter just started, why hasn't my BAH/MHA come yet?
+The quarter/semester just started, why hasn't my Monthly Housing Allowance (MHA) come yet?

-Why is my BAH/MHA payment less than expected?
+Why is my MHA payment less than expected?

-The monthly payment is prorated based on the number of days the student is under instruction.
-For example, in the month of September, if instruction is from September 28-30, the payment is prorated for payment of only those 3 days, which will be less than the full BAH/MHA payment.
+The MHA payment is prorated based on the number of days the student is under instruction.
+For example, in the month of September, if instruction is from September 28-30, the payment is prorated for payment of only those 3 days, which will be less than the full MHA payment.

 The VACA Act is known as the Veterans Access, Choice and Accountability Act of 2014, or also known as the Choice Act.
-Section 702 of the Veterans Access, Choice and Accountability Act of 2014 (“Choice Act”), requires VA to disapprove programs of education for payment of benefits under the Post-9/11 GI Bill and Montgomery GI Bill-Active Duty at public Institutions of Higher Learning (IHLs) if the school charges qualifying Veterans and dependents tuition and fees in excess of the rate for resident students for terms beginning after July 1, 2015.
-Under the VACA act, the out-of-state portion of the tuition is waived.
+Section 702 of the Veterans Access, Choice and Accountability Act of 2014 (“Choice Act”), requires VA to disapprove programs of education for payment of benefits under the Post-9/11 GI Bill® and Montgomery GI Bill®-Active Duty at public Institutions of Higher Learning (IHLs) if the school charges qualifying veterans and dependents tuition and fees in excess of the rate for resident students for terms beginning after July 1, 2015.
+Under the VACAA, the out-of-state portion of the tuition is waived.
 For more information, please visit http://benefits.va.gov/gibill/post911_residentraterequirements.asp.

-How do I qualify for the non-resident waiver under the VACA Act?
+How do I qualify for the non-resident waiver under VACAA?

-For veterans, you can qualify for the VACA Act if you are living in the state of the institution regardless of your formal state of residence and are enrolled in school within three years of discharge from service.
+For veterans, you can qualify for the VACAA if you are living in the state of the institution regardless of your formal state of residence.

-For dependents, you can qualify for the VACA Act is you are using transferred benefits, living in the state of the institution regardless of your formal state of residence and are enrolled in school within three years of the sponsors's discharge from service OR if the sponsor is currently in active-duty service.
-(Effective July 2017)
+For dependents, you can qualify for the VACAA is you are using transferred benefits, living in the state of the institution regardless of your formal state of residence, OR if the sponsor is currently in active-duty service.

-What if I qualify for the non-resident waiver under VACAA, but I exhaust my post 9/11 benefits?
+What if I qualify for the non-resident waiver under VACAA, but I exhaust my Post-9/11 GI Bill® benefits?

-If you are using the Post 9/11 GI Bill and qualify for the waiver, as long as you are continuously enrolled at the university you can remain eligible for the waiver, even if you have exhausted your post 9/11 benefits.
+If you are using the Post-9/11 GI Bill®, also known as Chapter 33, and qualify for the waiver, as long as you are continuously enrolled at UCI you can remain eligible for the waiver, even if you have exhausted your Chapter 33 benefits.